charlieellington/zebra/documentation/scratchpad.md

 - src/components/tool-logos.tsx (new file)

 **Notes**:
-- "View examples" button currently links to #services section since examples section doesn't exist yet
+- "View examples" button currently links to #recent-builds section since examples section doesn't exist yet
 - This task has been added to documentation/step8-updates.md for future implementation
 - All tool logos are simplified SVG versions in black for consistency